jackperry2187/mindfulcraft/README.md

 ![MindfulCraft](./src/main/resources/assets/mindfulcraft/icon_lg.png)

 **MindfulCraft** is a mod that sends mindful messages to the player every so often based on a customizable config file.
+Available for download on both [Curseforge](https://www.curseforge.com/minecraft/mc-mods/gentlereminders) and [Modrinth](https://modrinth.com/mod/gentlereminders).
+Thank you for over 150 downloads!

 ## Features
 - [X] Generates a config file on client startup if one doesn't exist